ntop/ntopng/doc/src/third_party_integrations/pfsense.rst

 ntopng Pro/Enterprise can be installed on pfsense using the command line.
-This requires the configuration of the FreeBSD repository (FreeBSD 11 for pfSense CE 2.4, FreeBSD 12 for pfSense CE 2.5 and pfSense Plus) as described at https://packages.ntop.org/FreeBSD/.
+This requires the configuration of the FreeBSD repository (FreeBSD 14 for pfSense CE 2.7) as described at https://packages.ntop.org/FreeBSD/.

 .. warning::